Skip to main content

 Visualise your work in a nested tree view

-See how stories, tasks, bugs, subtasks, and any other work items connect to your bigger picture goals with a nested tree view.
+See how stories, tasks, bugs, and subtasks connect to your bigger picture goals with a custom hierarchy.

 magnifying glass icon